Quantum Computing#

 return resultA.data()['myStateVector'],resultB.data()['counts']

-Creates a qiskit state vector from a numpy array of amplitudes.
+"""Build a qiskit ``Statevector`` from a numpy array of amplitudes.

 """